Skip to main content

 Conchas

-Iconic Mexican sweet bread rolls with a distinctive shell-like sugar topping, available in vanilla, chocolate, or strawberry flavors.
-Enjoyed for breakfast or merienda (evening snack) with coffee or hot chocolate.
-Panaderías (bakeries) across Mexico offer fresh conchas daily, representing the Spanish colonial influence on Mexican bread culture.
+Sweet bread rolls topped with a shell-patterned sugar crust, in vanilla, chocolate, or strawberry.
+People eat them at breakfast or for merienda (an evening snack) with coffee or hot chocolate.
+Panaderías bake fresh batches daily, a legacy of the Spanish colonial influence on Mexican bread.

 vegetarianContains: glutenContains: dairyContains: eggs